selego/convention/README.md

   // value is present in the field
   email: { type: String, unique: true, sparse: true },
   ```

+### Prefer copy paste same code instead of DRY ( dront repeat yourself) for readibility

+Find useAPI @arnaud

+### Make your data model as simple as possible

+For example, a dev dont need to create a table for a feature like in password reset ( with token, expiration etc .. ) I can't simply create 2 properties in user :
+password_reset_expire
+password_reset_token

+@arnaud : trouver l'article sur quand faire une nouvelle collection

 ### Dont try optimize too soon